Black, rich, and caffeine-fortified, a cup of coffee — or a whole pot — is a requisite and highly-regarded ritual in the outdoors.

 Simply heat up some water, add the coffee and then the water, stir, and press for 20-30 seconds.
 Coffee tastes more like espresso because of the pressure-through-filter brew method.
 Tip: invest in a steel filter ($10) so you don’t have to deal with trash from the paper filters.

 #6 – Reusable Coffee Filter (backpacker’s companion)

 Cheap ($15), reusable coffee filters like MSR’s MugMate (pictured) negate the need for paper filters and can be stored in any mug or cup.
-Weighing less than 1oz, a reusable coffee filter is the lightest option behind instant coffee, thus an excellent choice for backpacking.
+Weighing less than one ounce, a reusable coffee filter is the lightest option behind instant coffee, thus an excellent choice for backpacking.
 Just fill the filter with coffee grounds, place into a mug, pour hot water through it, and let it steep for a few minutes.